 My Character on Weapon of Change, her name is Isabel, the moment I read my script and got to know my character I fell in love with the character.
 She is so similar to me and in the story, she handles situations exactly how I would.
-It was so easy portraying my role as Isabel.
+It was so easy to portray my role as Isabel.

 What would be your ideal role?